 Tips for giving your eyes a break

-Now that you know why excess screen time may be the cause of those pesky headaches, follow these tips to ensure your eyes are getting enough rest:
+Now that you know why excess screen time may be the cause of your headaches, follow these tips to ensure your eyes get enough rest:

 - Follow the 20-20-20 rule.
 The American Optometric Society recommends taking breaks during screen time sessions.
 Specifically, every 20 minutes take a 20 second break to look at an object or person that's 20 feet away.
 If you're looking at a screen for longer than two hours, consider resting your eyes for 15 minutes.

 - Take a break from your devices.
 It's hard, we know — but consider putting your device down and doing something else you enjoy, like walking your dog, cooking a meal or going for a walk.
 This is especially important if you have to be on your computer all day for work.

 - Adjust the lighting.
 If you're working on a computer, consider dimming the lights to prevent glare.

 - Keep your work desk ergonomics in check.
 Keep your spine in a neutral position by positioning your keyboard, monitor and mouse properly.
 Make sure the center of your monitor is four to five inches below your eye level and about 20 inches from your face.
 Your mouse and keyboard should be at a height such that your shoulders fall in a relaxed position, and avoid resting your hands on your keyboard or mouse.

 - Fight dry eye with drops.
 Artificial tears, also called lubricating drops, can help keep your eyes fresh — preventing those dry eyes that can lead to eye strain.
 You can buy these eye drops in the drug store.

 - Consider new eyewear.
 If you wear contacts or glasses and spend a lot of time in front of a screen, you may want to consider investing in lenses that filter out blue light or are designed to help prevent eye strain during computer work.